- PLAN YOUR VISIT

-You can see our giant anteater at Puente al Sur, a multi-species exhibit located on the north side of the Zoo near the Little Puffer steam train depot and at the small mammal grottoes across from the snow leopard habitat.
+You can see our giant anteater at Puente al Sur, a multi-species habitat located on the north side of the Zoo near the Little Puffer steam train depot and at the small mammal grottoes across from the snow leopard habitat.

 The giant anteater is the largest of the four species of anteaters and differs greatly from the others in appearance.
 They measure between 40 and 52 inches from their snout to their rump; the tail adds another 26 to 36 inches.
 Smaller anteater species have short snouts and prehensile tails.
 The giant anteater has a long, elongated snout, as well as a diagonal black and white shoulder stripe and long, bushy tail.
 The coat is dense, coarse, and shaggy with long hairs, the longest of which are on the tail growing as long as 16 inches.
 The skin under the bushy tail is covered with scales.

 Anteaters have poor eyesight and hearing but a very strong sense of smell, nearly forty times better than that of humans.